pi-star-2025/pi_star/2_sleep.md

 In addition, a Father Vampire alien was also the Father of Sleep - he created “teeth” everywhere in the universe to keep our goddess locked into two-sided thinking.

-As we failed to understand where we were, there would be consequences building (by 2000, 2200, 2400, 2800, 3000 depending on the simulation).
+As we failed to understand where we were, there would be consequences building (by 2000, 2200, 2400, 2800, 3000, etc.).

 ## The Music of 5